 What changes when AI can directly access your files, tools, and terminal instead of only responding in a browser window.

-Installation, first-run setup, and a practical tour of how a terminal agent fits into real work.
+The core vocabulary, the handful of skills worth learning early, and a practical tour of how an AI agent fits into real research work.

 Live Demos